Tranexamic Acid

 • Dizziness or headache

-• Visual disturbances or retinal changes (especially with long-term use)
+• Visual disturbances or retinal changes (with long-term use)

-This symptoms usually resolve after discontinuing the medication.
-If persistent, seek medical attention immediately.
+This symptoms usually resolve after stopping the medication, but if persistent, medical attention should be sought immediately.

 Serious Side Effects: May increase the risk of thrombosis, such as deep vein thrombosis or pulmonary embolism.
-Symptoms like unilateral limb swelling or difficulty breathing require immediate medical attention.
-Allergic reactions such as rash or urticaria should also be monitored closely.
+If unilateral limb swelling or difficulty breathing occurs, immediate medical attention is required.
+Allergic reactions like rash or urticaria also need prompt attention.

 Warnings and Precautions

-Contraindications: Patients with a history of thrombosis, arterial embolism, or severe liver/kidney dysfunction should not use this medication.
-Pregnant women should use it only after medical evaluation, and breastfeeding women should avoid or discontinue use.
+Contraindications: Patients with a history of thrombosis, arterial embolism, or severe hepatic or renal impairment should not use this medication.
+Pregnant women should use it only after medical evaluation, and breastfeeding women should avoid use or discontinue breastfeeding.

-The black box warning indicates that this drug may induce retinal vascular occlusion, especially with high doses or prolonged use.
-Sudden vision loss requires immediate discontinuation and retinal examination.
+The black box warning indicates that this drug may induce retinal vascular occlusion, especially with high doses or long-term use.
+Sudden vision loss or blurring requires immediate discontinuation and retinal examination.

 Drug Interactions

-Concurrent use with anticoagulants (e.g., warfarin) may increase bleeding or thrombosis risk, requiring dose adjustments.
-Combining with non-steroidal anti-inflammatory drugs (NSAIDs) may exacerbate gastrointestinal bleeding.
-Avoid simultaneous use with antiplatelet agents (e.g., aspirin), as it may reduce efficacy or increase side effects.
-Always inform your healthcare provider of all medications and supplements being taken.
+Concurrent use with anticoagulants (such as warfarin) may increase bleeding or thrombosis risk, requiring dose adjustments.
+Combining with non-steroidal anti-inflammatory drugs (NSAIDs) may increase gastrointestinal bleeding risk.

-Oral doses are typically 10-25 mg per kilogram of body weight, taken 2-3 times daily, preferably with meals to reduce gastrointestinal discomfort.
-Intravenous injections should be administered by healthcare professionals, with speed and dosage adjusted based on the condition.
+Oral doses are typically 10-25 mg per kilogram of body weight, administered 2-3 times daily, taken with meals to reduce gastrointestinal discomfort.
+Intravenous injections should be performed by trained medical personnel, with speed and dosage adjusted based on the condition.

-For uterine bleeding, high doses (e.g., single doses of 10-15 mg/kg) may be used, while for heavy menstrual bleeding, short-term cyclic use is common.
-Pediatric doses should be adjusted according to weight and age.
-Do not alter the prescribed regimen without medical advice.
+For uterine bleeding, high doses (such as a single dose of 10-15 mg/kg) may be used, while for menorrhagia, short-term cyclic use is common.
+Pediatric doses should be adjusted based on weight and age, and self-adjustment of medication is strictly prohibited.

 Missed Dose Management

-If a dose is missed, take it as soon as remembered.
-If it is close to the next scheduled dose, skip the missed dose and resume the normal schedule.
-Do not double doses to make up for missed ones, as this may increase the risk of side effects.
+If a dose is missed, it should be taken as soon as remembered.
+If it is close to the next scheduled dose, skip the missed dose and resume the regular schedule.
+Do not double doses to make up for missed ones, as this may increase side effect risk.

 Overdose Management